 At least one, and preferably all, critical elements must show how the element is linked to the strategic goal(s) of the organization.
 These goals should be aligned throughout the organization (i.e., show how the strategic goal cascades from the senior executive level down to the lowest non-supervisory levels).
-The employee should be able to clearly understand how the results they are held responsible for are linked to the results that those in their supervisory/managerial chain are held responsible for.
+The employee should be able to clearly understand how the results they are held responsible for are linked to the strategic and/or mission goals of the organization.